Trebor-Katalbas/eliterides-prototype/README.md

-# eliterides-mockup
+# eliterides-prototype
-A mock-up website for our college project
+A prototype website for our college project